analogsenses/source/source/_posts/2015-11-26-a-matter-of-respect.markdown

 Had I not spoken up about it at the time, I feel I would have done even more of a disservice to my readers.
 When something like this happens, I don’t want to be the person that watches from the sidelines, too afraid of getting in trouble to do anything about it.

-That said, I should have been more careful and gotten my facts straight before placing my trust on this person, and especially before asking you, dear reader, to do the same.
+That said, I should have been more careful and gotten my facts straight before placing my trust on this person, and especially before asking you, my readers, to do the same.
 I was wrong, and I’m very sorry I misled you.

 I also owe someone else an apology, and that someone is Marco.